Shockley–Queisser limit: Frequency-dependent absorption

 The frequency dependence of the absorption and effectively the reflectance of materials can be taken into account when calculating the solar cell efficiency.
 According to Shockley-Quiesser limit, solar cell efficiency of semiconductors depend on the band gap of the material.
 Here, it is assumed that optical absorption starts above the band gap of the material.
 However, due to finite temperature, optical excitations are possible below the optical gap.
 We can clearly see this from the tail of the imaginary dielectric function below the optical gap depending on temperature.
 Since imaginary dielectric functions is, even though low, non-zero below the optical gap, there is absorption of light below the optical gap.
 For thick enough materials this can cause significant absorption.
 In the Shockley-Quiesser limit, 100% light absorption is assumed above the band gap of the material in order to find highest possible efficiency of a solar cell in case reflectance is reduced to zero for example by using an anti-reflecting coating.
-However, the problem with this assumption is that absorbance below the band gap of the material at finite temperatures is neglected which can effect the efficiency.
+However, the problem with this assumption is that absorbance below the band gap of the material at finite temperatures is neglected which can affect the efficiency.
 With the inclusion of the absorption below the band gap, the lower limit of the short-circuit current integral is changed from band gap to zero and therefore the equation is defined as;